eduwallet-pilots/interop/testcases/entitlement-testcases.md

 **Steps**

-1. Issuer revokes a credential using DIIP status endpoint.
+1. Issuer revokes a credential using IETF token and status endpoint.

 2. Wallet attempts to present revoked VC.